openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 ### Automatic QoS Feature on Windows

-Starting with 2021.4.1 release of OpenVINO™ and 03.00.00.1363 version of Windows GNA driver, a new execution mode `ov::intel_gna::ExecutionMode::HW_WITH_SW_FBACK` is introduced to ensure that workloads satisfy real-time execution.
+Starting with the 2021.4.1 release of OpenVINO™ and the 03.00.00.1363 version of Windows GNA driver, a new execution mode of `ov::intel_gna::ExecutionMode::HW_WITH_SW_FBACK` has been available to ensure that workloads satisfy real-time execution.
 In this mode, the GNA driver automatically falls back on CPU for a particular infer request if the HW queue is not empty.
 Therefore, there is no need for explicitly switching between GNA and CPU.

 @sphinxtabset